 Please fill out this 5 minute enclosed survey.
 The survey questions were written to give us an idea of your experiences since leaving high school.
 For example, we will be asking about any training or education you have received or any jobs you have held since leaving high school.
-This survey is being conducted with assistance from the Bureau of Sociological Research at the University of Nebraska-Lincoln.
+This survey is being conducted on behalf of the Nebraska Department of Education with assistance from the Bureau of Sociological Research at the University of Nebraska-Lincoln.
 When you are finished with the survey, please return the survey in the addressed postage-paid envelope to the Bureau.